Can Copyright be Reduced to Privacy?: Discussion

 In other words, the NAF model censors permissible content $z$ even though it is safe.
 This happens because $z$ is an improbable event in model $q_{c'}$.
 Not because $z$ breaches copyright of $c'$ but because it is influenced by $c$, and content that is influenced by $c$ is discarded by safe models that had no access to $c$.

 It follows, then, that all safe models must treat protected content in a similar manner, and $q_{c'}$ must also be influenced by $c$ if we expect the NAF model to make any use of it.
-Hence, it is unclear if a more refined notion of $\safe$ may help circumvent the hurdles of the privacy approach.
+Hence, it is unclear if a more refined notion of $\safe$ may help circumvent the hurdles of applying the privacy approach for establishing a copyright infringement.
 This suggests, though, to perhaps consider a relaxed variant of NAF in which a content is discarded by a safe model only when certain links between the protected content and the generated content are established.

-It seems, then, that an algorithmic approach that assist jurists in understanding such links between existing works of authorship, study their hidden interconnection, and quantify their originality can hold great promise.
-From this perspective, originality is evaluated by the semantic distance between a measured expressive work and similar materials found in the corpus of pre-existing expressions.
-Research in this area is just beginning but holds a great promise for the copyright system.
+It seems, then, that an algorithmic approach that assists jurists in understanding such links between existing works of authorship, study their hidden interconnection, and quantify their originality holds a great promise.
+In other words, rather than constructing binary legal rules (e.g., aiming to devise a definitive test for copyright infringement), algorithmic stability approaches could facilitate new quantifiable methods for applying legal standards, such as measuring originality \cite{hacohen2023copyright}.
+From this perspective, originality is evaluated by the semantic distance between the elements of a measured expressive work and similar elements found in the corpus of the training content.
+The more salient the expressive elements within the larger corpus of pre-existing content, the less likely these elements are to be considered original by copyright law, and the more likely copyright law is to legitimize drawing upon them by the output content.

+Research in this area is still in its infancy but holds outstanding potential for the copyright system \cite{shi2022selective, hartmann2023sok}.
+Algorithmic approaches that focus on the element level rather than the content level, and are applied not as binary tests for apprising infringement but as tools for measuring copyright originality may greatly empower the legal profession.
+As the extensive body of legal scholarship has long acknowledged, the originality standard in copyright law, along with many of its related doctrines for delineating scope (such as the “idea-expression dichotomy”), is inherently vague and uncertain \cite{litman1990public, lemley2009our, jones1990myth}.
+Such vagueness leads to inconsistent judicial precedent, deters permissible uses of copyrighted material, and undermines the goals of copyright law \cite{gibson2006risk, netanel2008copyright, litman2007billowing, samuelson1996copyright,vaidhyanathan2001copyrights}.

-\paragraph{Ackgnoweledgments} We thank Bruria Friedman for research assistance.
+\paragraph{Acknowledgments} We thank Bruria Friedman for research assistance.